JiraStatoilFuelRetail/TestJiraRepo/Readme.txt

 some data
 test integration with Jira
-and with SFR jira pla
+and with SFR jira pls